-We are conscious that our audit reports should be clear and unambiguous.
-The form and content of our audit opinions for UK entities are laid down by UK legislation and the APB.
 Engagement leaders only conclude on the truth and fairness of the financial statements and sign an audit opinion following appropriate review of the work performed by the audit team, resolution of issues identified, clarification of any uncertainties and an assessment of uncorrected misstatements, both quantitative and qualitative, identified in respect of the financial statements.
 Consultation procedures are in place where a modified opinion or an emphasis of matter is proposed.
 The consultation process assists in conveying matters raised clearly and unambiguously.

-In addition to the audit opinion, in certain situations we also have reporting obligations to regulators and to other organisations specified by UK law such as the Financial Services Authority.
+In addition to our audit opinion, in certain situations we also have reporting obligations to regulators and to other organisations specified by UK law such as the Financial Conduct Authority.